amerenda/amerenda-k3s/gitops/infra/arc-runners/TROUBLESHOOTING.md

 ```

 ### Cause
+**Important:** Personal GitHub accounts cannot use organization-level runners.
+If you see a 404 with `/orgs/`, you must use repository-level runners instead.

-The GitHub App doesn't have sufficient permissions to create organization-level registration tokens.
+If using an organization, the GitHub App may not have sufficient permissions to create organization-level registration tokens.

 ### Solution